nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

     - and when both a `start` and `end` are specified, investigations with a `DiagnosticReport.issued` after the `start` and before the `end` **MUST** be returned

-- `Organization`, `Practitioner` and `PractitionerRole` resources that are referenced by the resources above
+- `Organization`, `Practitioner` and `PractitionerRole` resources that are referenced by the above resources that represent the uncategorised data and its linked information

 ##### Referrals #####